PyCQA/flake8-pyi/CONTRIBUTING.md

 The plugin consists of a single file: `pyi.py`.
 Tests are run using `pytest`, and can be found in the `tests` folder.

+PRs that make user-visible changes should generally add a short description of the change to the `CHANGELOG.md` file in the repository root.

 ## Tests and formatting